-Based on the value brought by the StormHarvester alerts Wessex Water decided to keep the alerting system running on the wastewater catchment of Bath after the initial POC.
+Based on the value brought by the StormHarvester alerts Wessex Water decided to keep the alerting system running on the Bath catchment after the initial POC.

 During the trial, StormHarvester were able to identify sewer blockages very early on and we were therefore able to get the Operation teams to proactively intervene.
 This significantly increased our chances of making it quicker and easier to spot spillages.